 |Divide E by F – this is your COGS per unit||G|

 Again, it’s important to check with your accountant/finance expert to make sure you’ve calculated correctly for your company or industry — particularly if you’re going to use the data for investment decisions.

-Now that you have a COGS figure, keep it handy — you’ll need it in your ROI and Customer Lifetime Value (CLV) metrics.
-Here’s a free CLV calculation tool if you need one!
+Now that you have a cost of goods figure, keep it handy — you’ll need it in your ROI and Customer Lifetime Value (CLV) metrics.

 The Marketing MO planning app is your behind-the-scenes Chief Marketing Officer, a comprehensive resource that will improve your overall business, whether it’s a consulting practice, start up, or mid-size company.
 When tackling any new marketing task, have confidence that we have your back – with the structure and detail you need to get things done right.